What Is Grand Larceny in Virginia?

 Grand larceny is a serious crime that may result in long-term consequences, such as jail time, fines, and a criminal record.
 If you are innocent, an attorney can help you craft a strong defense and persuade the jury that there was no intent to steal.
 In that case, it might be worth it to get legal representation.

 Law firms can be expensive, but they offer advice and information that individuals might not be able to provide themselves.
-Your attorney from Scrofano Law will know how to navigate the legal system, determine what evidence to introduce, and plan a solid defense strategy.
+Your attorney from Scrofano Law PC will know how to navigate the legal system, determine what evidence to introduce, and plan a solid defense strategy.